loopdreams/flights/README.md

 You can either use the script in a simple way by providing two arguments (and origin and destination), or with a few additional options.

 ### Flight Information
-For example, the follow query:
+For example, the following query:

 ``` sh
 bb flights 'Berlin' 'Madrid'